katerinazuzana/sign-language-dictionary/README.md

 # Czech Sign Language Dictionary

-> A bilingual dictionary for translating expressions to and from czech and czech sign language.
+> A bilingual dictionary for translating expressions to and from Czech and Czech Sign Language.

 The Dictionary is built in Python 3 using the tkinter library and SQLite database.